MicrosoftDocs/navdevitpro-content-pr/articles/upgrade-upgradingdata.md

 If the upgrade toolkit objects are stored in a separate FOB file, then import the upgrade toolkit FOB file after the application objects are imported.
 You can find the default upgrade toolkit objects in the  **UpgradeToolKit** folder on the Dynamics NAV 91 installation media (DVD).

 ##Task 9: Run the schema synchronization to synchronize the new tables
 Similar to task 7, to publish the data schema changes of the newly imported tables to the SQL tables, run the **Sync.
-Schema For All Tables - With** option from the development environment or run the Sync-NavTenant cmdlet from the Dynamics NAV 91 Administration Shell.
+Schema For All Tables - With** option from the development environment or run the Sync-NavTenant cmdlet from the Dynamics NAV  Administration Shell.

 ## Task 10: Run the data upgrade process
 A data upgrade runs the upgrade toolkit objects, such as upgrade codeunits and upgrade tables, to migrate business data from the old table structure to the new table structure.
-You can start the data upgrade from the development Environment or Administration Shell.
+You can start the data upgrade from the development environment or Administration Shell.

 **Note:** In the last phase of data upgrade, all companies will be initialized by running codeunit 2 **Company Initialization**.
 This is done automatically.
 If you want to skip company initialization, then use the Start- NavDataUpgrade cmdlet and set the *SkipCompanyIntitialization* parameter.